DanielG/kvm-in-a-box/README.md

 [etckeeper](https://joeyh.name/code/etckeeper/) before using KIB so you can revert `/etc` to a good state.

-KIB can be built using the usual Haskell package installation dance though this is discouraged for actual usage since you don't really want to have a copy of GHC and all the library dependencies lying around on your server.
+KIB can be built using the usual Haskell package installation dance however some config files and links are setup by the debian package build that you'll have to do manually.

 ### Deployment